-Eminem Reunites With 50 Cent For Surprise Coachella Duet & Everyone Is FREAKING OUT
+Eminem Reunites With 50 Cent For Surprise Coachella Set & Everyone Is FREAKING OUT

 Eminem ended the first weekend of Coachella with one epic surprise!
 50 Cent hit the stage alongside the rapper to perform some of his biggest hits!
 And guess what?
 There’s VIDEO of it!

 Eminem, 45, followed up Beyonce with an equally amazing performance on April 15.
 The legendary rapper had a surprise guest — 50 Cent, 42!
 The two rappers performed their 2003 hit “Patiently Waiting” together.
 They also kept up the hype by rapping their 2009 track “Crack a Battle.”
 In addition, 50 Cent treated Coachella fans to performances of “I Get Money” and “In Da Club.”
 How did we get so blessed?
+As expected, fans LOVED it.

+“Eminem really just brought out 50 Cent!!!!
+HOLY F**K,” one fan, Joey., tweeted.
+Another fan, Shane Newell, who was at Coachella, tweeted, “I got to see Eminem perform with Dr Dre and 50 Cent.
+My life is complete.”
+The crowd ate up Eminem’s show-stopping Coachella set.

 After Eminem and 50 Cent finished off the first weekend of Coachella, the two pals posed for a photo.
 50 Cent shared the pic on Instagram and captioned it, “Coachella 2018 what a moment, good Times. #lecheminduroi.”
 Dr. Dre, 53, got in on the fun as well.
 The rap icon performed “Forget About Dre” with Eminem and “Nothing But a G Thang.”
 This was Eminem’s first time headlining Coachella, but it wasn’t his first time performing at the festival.
 He performed in 2012 during Dr. Dre and Snoop Dogg’s headlining set.